bhartiy/learnsellacious/pages/34.languages/03.changing-languages-language-filters/docs.md

 ---

 **Sellacious backend Language Switcher:**
-In sellacious backend there's inbluilt language switcher, from which you can change the language of the backend.
+In sellacious backend there's inbuilt language switcher, from which you can change the language of the backend.

 ![](translation3.png)